ybg345/data-analysis-viz-excel/README.md

 # Welcome to My MS Excel Repository!

 ## Repository Description:
 I have completed some MS Excel Course.
-This repository contains Solutions done by me of provided Homework's and Case Studies.
+This repository contains all the excel files (practice and exercises solutions by me) which are provided as Homework's or as hands on practice in course section.

 ### Description (By Folder)

 <details>
     <summary><b>Data Analysis with Excel Pivot Tables</b></summary><br>

-    This folder contains two excel files namely - IMDd-Movie-Database-Analysis.xlsx & PivotTable-Case-Studies_Solutions_by_mehedi.xlsx
+    This folder contains two excel files namely - IMDd-Movie-Database-Analysis.xlsx & PivotTable-Case-Studies_Solutions_by_mehedi.xlsx.
+I have done these solutions for enhancing by skill for basic data analysis using Excel.

 </details>
 <br>